cognix-dev/cognix/README.md

 <br clear="left">

-🚀 **v0.1.4 released!**
+🚀 **v0.1.5 released!**

-Enhanced reference notation resilience and improved error handling.
+Critical syntax error fix and improved startup reliability.

 If you find Cognix useful, please give it a star ⭐ — it helps us reach more developers and build a stronger community.